ninoNinkovic/LiveStamps/README.md

 ####Features:

   * Insert self updating tags into docblock headers
+  * Background highlighting, outlining, and guttermarking of livestamps. (each one is optional)
+  * Go beyond simple metadata, perform conversions, arithmetic or inject code snippets.
+  * Timezone support, with DST
-  * Add predefined signatures or class header info
+  * Add predefined signatures, ascii art, or class header info
-  * Track file meta no matter where it is moved/renamed
+  * Automatically track file metadata no matter where it is moved/renamed
   * Track date the document was last modified
   * Track user or person who last modified the file.
   * Add a checksum to the file
   * Update all your projects with a new email address or URL when it changes
   * Easy static/dynamic custom stamp creation with powerful regex matching
   * Multipart stamps, or stamps made from other stamps.
 Great for a siggy!
-  * Optional background highlighting, outlining, or guttermarking of livestamps
   * Inject stamps via keyboard, command palette, tools, context, or sidebar menus
   * Toggle plugin settings directly from the UI with a keyboard shortcut or context menu
-  * timezone support, with DST
-  * Python format() and strftime() formatting support within stamps
+  * Powerful Python format() and strftime() formatting support for each value defined in a stamp

 ####Intall via Package Control: